tdronfield/wk7_inclass/README.md

 ### Dependencies

 Uses CSS3 and HTML5 latest features.
-Be sure to prefix any bleeding-edge rules, tags, etc (see [caniuse](http://caniuse.com) [babel](http://https://babeljs.io)for reference).
+Be sure to prefix any bleeding-edge rules, tags, etc (see [caniuse](http://caniuse.com) [babel](http://https://babeljs.io) for reference).
 Also using latest ES6/next, you should probably think about including babel for transpilation (or an NPM script).

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10